 |Title:||Head Men's Basketball Coach|

-Head coach and Leopard alumnus Rich Reed is in his sixth season at the helm of the La Verne basketball program.
+Head coach and Leopard alumnus Rich Reed is in his seventh season at the helm of the La Verne basketball program.

 Under Reed's guidance, La Verne finished the 2012-13 campaign with an 11-14 overall mark, finishing the season 10-4 after a 1-10 start.
 The Leopards placed fourth overall in the Southern California Intercollegiate Athletic Conference with a 9-7 league mark.